quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 " %}

 ### Why this problem?
 The problem is very simple.
-Its difficulty is average, therefore it is not too hard to follow.
+Its difficulty is average, therefore I think it is not too hard to follow.
 The input is also one of the classic kinds of input: an array.
 Array generation is simple, but in some cases, is not easy.
 In part 2 and 3 we are going to take a deeper look at it, also **with this problem**.

 ## Let's create a problem
 When entering Polygon, we are greeted with a simple page like this.